 A Fine Old Mumuye Figure Benue River Valley Region Nigeria Africa

-These bold forms of Mumuye Sculpture appeared alongside modern Western artworks in William Rubin’s 1984 exhibition at New York’s Museum of Modern Art, ‘Primitivism’ in Twentieth-Century Art, and again when the theme of juxtaposition was reprised exactly a quarter-century later in the Fondation Beyeler’s own Visual Encounters: Africa, Oceania, and Modern Art.8 Premonitions of modern masters of Western art have been sensed in these two brooding columns, as they have also been in the mass of the female figure in the British Museum that attracted Henry Moore, or the very different slender elongated figures that put viewers in mind of Alberto Giacometti.
-Because they are at once ‘authentic’ and exceptional, atypical of West African conventions, the Mumuye are among the most widely reproduced and frequently referenced West African artworks.
+These bold forms of Mumuye Sculpture appeared alongside modern Western artworks in William Rubin’s 1984 exhibition at New York’s Museum of Modern Art, ‘Primitivism’ in Twentieth-Century Art, and again when the theme of juxtaposition was reprised exactly a quarter-century later in the Foundation Beyeler’s own Visual Encounters: Africa, Oceania, and Modern Art.

 Provenance: The Todd Barlin Collection of Oceanic and African Art